open-resources/physics_bank/content/public/018.Electrostatics/Electric Flux/Concentric spherical surfaces/Concentric spherical surfaces.md

 ## Part 1

 Two concentric spherical surfaces enclose a point charge $q$.
-The radius of the outer sphere is twice that of the inner one.
+The radius of the outer shpere is twice that of the inner one.

 Compare the electric fluxes crossing the two surfaces.

 ### Answer Section